 The project focuses on geographic locations defined as populated places, towns, or cities by the U.S. Board on Geographic Names.
 This includes place names that still exist today or have vanished/been renamed over time.
-The latter are are especially indicated by specific place icons ( / ) in the TopoGIS web application and in the results of the GeoTwain search engine (label Historic).
+The latter are are especially indicated by specific place icons ( / ) in the TopoGIS web application (label Historic).

 If available, historic dates provide temporal information on important communal events such as time of settlement, first post office, or time of renaming.
-The earliest date available is given as the (presumed) date of place (name) existence in the TopoGIS web application and the GeoTwain search engine.
+The earliest date available is given as the (presumed) date of place (name) existence in the TopoGIS web application.

 Although a specific date is given, the sources used here yield only ambiguous dates for 11 place names.

 The dataset also covers names that have been repeatedly transferred within the United States (label Transfer).